vicky-ray/ULTRA/README.md

 # ULTRA
-Collection of publicly available malware decryptors
+Collection of publicly available malware decryptors and decoders.